hotwired-laravel/turbo-laravel.com/resources/guides/introduction.md

 # Introduction

-Learn how to make web apps using Laravel and Hotwire.
-When we finish the web app, we'll dig into the Turbo Native side of Hotwire so we can see it to bridge the Web and Native Worlds!
+Lean how to make [Hotwired](https://hotwired.dev/) web apps using Laravel.
+And when we're finished with the web app, we'll dive into the Turbo Native side of Hotwire so we can see how it bridges the web and native worlds!

-To explore the many sides of Hotwire, we're going to build a micro-blogging platform called Turbo Chirper.
-Many parts of this tutorial were inspired by the [official Laravel Bootcamp](https://bootcamp.laravel.com/) and adapted to work better in a Hotwired app.
+To explore the many sides of Hotwire, we'll build a micro-blogging platform called Turbo Chirper.
+Many parts of this tutorial were inspired by the [official Laravel Bootcamp](https://bootcamp.laravel.com/) adapted to work better in a Hotwired app.

-We're going to use [Importmap Laravel](https://github.com/tonysm/importmap-laravel) and [TailwindCSS Laravel](https://github.com/tonysm/tailwindcss-laravel) instead of Laravel's default Vite setup.
+We'll use [Importmap Laravel](https://github.com/tonysm/importmap-laravel) and [TailwindCSS Laravel](https://github.com/tonysm/tailwindcss-laravel) instead of Laravel's default Vite setup.
 Vite would work, but I'm taking this opportunity to demonstrate an alternative front-end setup.
-If you're already familiar with Vite, feel free to skip the installation parts about Importmap Laravel and TailwindCSS Laravel.
+If you're already familiar with Vite, feel free to choose the `turbo-vite` stack when setting up the application in the [installation guide](/guides/installation).

-On the JavaScript side, we're going to use [Stimulus.js](https://stimulus.hotwired.dev/).
-Laravel Breeze chips with a few tiny [Alpine.js](https://alpinejs.dev/) components, which we'll convert to Stimulus.
-Alpine would work for most things.
-The first version of this tutorial used Alpine, for instance.
-But I decided to convert everything to Stimulus once I got to the Turbo Native integration side.
-I liked it better with Stimulus in this context.
-Again, if you're already familiar with Alpine, feel free keep using it and adapt the examples as you see fit.
+On the JavaScript side, we'll use [Stimulus.js](https://stimulus.hotwired.dev/).
+[Turbo Breeze](https://github.com/hotwired-laravel/turbo-breeze) - the starter kit we'll use - comes with all the same components in Laravel Breeze, reimplemented in Stimulus, so you won't miss out on anything.
+Also, most of the time, we're able to quickly convert Alpine components into Stimulus controllers.

 Let's get started!